On b-bit min-wise hashing for large-scale regression and classification with sparse data: Discussion

 \section{Discussion}

-The large-scale sparse data setting presents many new challenges to statisticians that require novel approaches to overcome them.
-One could summarise the conventional process by which statistical methodology is developed in two stages: first a procedure that is statistically optimal for the data-generating process of interest is sought out; next, one may attempt to produce fast algorithms for the procedure.
-In our `large $p$, large $n$' context, it often makes more sense to consider computational issues alongside, or even before, statistical ones.

-The method of $b$-bit min-wise hashing \citep{li2011theory} is computationally well-suited to large-scale sparse data, and can retain feasibility where other dimension reduction techniques, such as those based on PCA, may fail.
-Its statistical properties, however, are harder to discern immediately.

-In this paper we have derived approximation error bounds for $b$-bit min-wise hashing and its extension, random-sign hashing.
-We were able to show that not only do these methods take advantage of sparsity in the design matrix computationally, they also exploit this for improved statistical performance.
-In particular, the MSPE of regression following dimension reduction by random-sign hashing is of the form $\sqrt{q/n} \|\mbb \beta^*\|_2$ if the data follow a linear model with coefficient vector $\mbb \beta^*$ and $q$ is the maximal number of non-zero variables for an observation.
-The linear model can then be well-approximated by the low-dimensional random-sign min-wise hashed data if the norm of $\|\mbb \beta^*\|_2$ is low, as occurs, for example if the signal is approximately replicated in distinct blocks of variables.
+In this paper we have derived approximation error bounds for $b$-bit min-wise hashing.
+We were able to show that not only does $b$-bit min-wise hashing take advantage of sparsity in the design matrix computationally, it is also able to exploit this for improved statistical performance.
+In particular, the MSPE of regression following dimension reduction by $b$-bit min-wise hashing is of the form $\sqrt{q/n} \|\mbb \beta^*\|_2$ if the data follow a linear model with coefficient vector $\mbb \beta^*$ and $q$ is the average number of non-zero variables for an observation.
+The linear model can then be well-approximated by the low-dimensional $b$-bit min-wise hashed data if the norm of $\|\mbb \beta^*\|_2$ is low, as occurs, for example if the signal is approximately replicated in distinct blocks of variables.

 In addition, we have shown that more complicated models such as interaction models can be fitted by a regression on the hashed data matrix that contains only main effects.
 Though a larger dimension $L$ of the hashed data may be required than when approximating a main effects model, no further changes are needed to the procedure.